skypjack/entt/docs/md/core.md

   auto name = entt::type_name<a_type>::value();
   ```

-  The name associated with a type is extracted from some information generally
+  This value is extracted from some information generally made available by the
-  made available by the compiler in use.
-Therefore, it may differ depending on
+  compiler in use.
+Therefore, it may differ depending on the compiler and may be
-  the compiler and may be empty in the event that this information isn't
+  empty in the event that this information isn't available.<br/>
-  available.<br/>
   For example, given the following class:

   ```cpp